How Is Each Part of Medicare Funded?

 How is Medicare Part A funded?

 Most Medicare enrollees don't pay anything for Part A while they're enrolled in Medicare.
-For recipients over age 65, that's because of the Medicare taxes paid on income while working.
+For those over age 65, that's because of the Medicare taxes paid on income while working.
 Similarly, those who qualify for Medicare through a disability or medical condition also do not have to pay for Medicare Part A while enrolled.

 How is Medicare Part B funded?